Publishing FAQ

 A Royalty Advance is assigned to your Publishing Agreement to reduce upfront costs.
 Royalty Advances are against future royalty earnings, which means that for every dollar you receive in your Royalty Advance, you must earn a dollar from future book sales before receiving any additional royalty payments.

-For example, if you receive a $1,000 advance with a royalty rate of $2 per book sold, you only need to obtain sales of 500 to recoup the Royalty Advance.
-Royalty Advances are guaranteed; we won’t need you to pay this back because it does not sell well.
+For example, if you receive a $1,000 advance with a royalty rate of $2 per book sold, you need to obtain sales of 500 to recoup the Royalty Advance.
+Royalty Advances are guaranteed; TEACH Services, Inc. takes the risk, meaning we do not ask you to pay this back if your book does not sell well.
 For additional information, see HERE and the infographics below:

 When are royalties paid?